open-telemetry/opentelemetry-erlang/apps/opentelemetry_semantic_conventions/README.md

 ?db_system("custom").
 ```

-#### Incubating Attributes
+#### Incubating Attributes & Metrics

-Incubating attribute header files are located in the `incubating` folder.
+Incubating attribute header files are located in the `incubating` folder and metrics under `incubating/metrics`.

 Experimental attributes are considered to be incubating.
 Attribute groups can
 contain attributes which are stable, experimental, or both.
 Experimental